ARCO-Lab/WELLWebsite/README.md

 make sure marker info pop up doesn't disspear when hover on it make latestmetrics be a bit shorter so that ai analysis has some space at the bottom spinning animation while graphs load
-Icons for download, X on modal, animation on home page like shadow,
+Icons for download, X on modal, animation on home page icon like shadow, fix header

 After: